Skills check-ins are designed to be student-led and teacher-defined.

 Teacher encourages check-ins - The activity report displays the students progress towards completing the diagnostic phase and how many check-ins they’ve done.

-Teacher views data in real-time - As students login and begin answering questions, teachers will see their results coming through.
+Teacher views data in real-time - As students log in and begin answering questions, teachers will see their results coming through.

-Teacher can view the partial grade assessments during this phase.
+Teachers can view the partial grade assessments during this phase.

-Teacher can view the outcomes proficiency during this phase.
+Teachers can view the outcomes proficiency during this phase.

 Growth reports unlock for students that have completed the diagnostic check-ins.